Prevalence and outcomes of amyloid positivity among persons without dementia in a longitudinal, population-based setting

 Digital Object Identifier (DOI)

 Roberts, Rosebud O.; Aakre, Jeremiah A.; Kremers, Walter K.; Vassilaki, Maria; Knopman, David S.; Mielke, Michelle M.; Alhurani, Rabe; Geda, Yonas E.; Machulda, Mary M.; Coloma, Preciosa; Schauble, Barbara; Lowe, Val J.; Jack, Clifford R.; and Petersen, Ronald C., "Prevalence and outcomes of amyloid positivity among persons without dementia in a longitudinal, population-based setting" (2018).
-Neurology Articles.
+Neurology.
 351.